griffithlab/pVACtools/docs/frequently_asked_questions.rst

   **Speedup suggestion**: Reduce the value of this parameter.

+:large:`My pVAC-Seq output file does not contain entries for all of the alleles I chose.
+Why is that?`

+There could be a few reasoans why the pVAC-Seq output does not contain predictions for alleles:

+- The alleles you picked might've not been compatible with the prediction algorithm and/or epitope lengths chosen.
+In that case no calls for that allele would've been made and a status message would've printed to the screen.

+- It could be that all epitope predictions for some alleles got filtered out.
+You can check the ``<sample_name>.combined.parsed.tsv`` file to see all called epitopes before filtering.

 :large:`Why are some values in the` :large-code:`WT Epitope Seq` :large:`column` :large-code:`NA` :large:`?`